zkemail/.github/profile/README.md

 For server side flows, this has the potential to be very customizable and extensible due to the insane speed of plonky3.
 We benchmarked RSA-SHA256 and found the unoptimized version to be 11M constraints, an order of magnitude over Tendermint.
 We think this can be majorly optimized via optimized libraries.
 We intend to ship an MVP of ZK Email in SP1 as soon as an on-chain verifier is released.
 However, it will be several months after that until this is as fully audited and battle-tested as circom to be mainnet-ready.
 However, we are fully ready to throw away our entire serverside circuit codebase if we see performance + security here match circom, due to increased ease of use.
 We do not think performance will be comparable to halo2.

+## Account Recovery

+You can use decentralized email gaurdians via zk email to recover your AA wallets, as we describe in [this ZK Summit 11 explainer video](https://www.youtube.com/watch?v=rZTNzvLXB14).
+We are currently user testing and auditing integrations into Safe, Clave, Soul, Rhinestone, and so on, and expect this to be fully audited and available by the end of Q2 2024.
+You can try the Base Sepolia testnet demo for Gnosis Safe at [https://prove.email/recovery](prove.email/recovery).

 ## Email Wallet

 Using circom zk-email, we have a demo of a wallet signing flow only using emails instead of traditional seed phrases.
 You can try our current testnet V0 deployed demo of sending ERC20s via sending emails at [emailwallet.org](https://emailwallet.org), view the docs at [emailwallet.org/docs](http://emailwallet.org/docs), and see the slides at [prove.email/slides](http://prove.email/slides).
 We are adding an extensions layer and privacy layer to allow developers to trigger arbitrary Ethereum functions from email subjects, decentralizing and allowing self-hosting the relayer and DKIM key update code, and auditing it for a V1 release.
 We intend for this to be a powerful web3 onboarding protocol.

 ## Relayer

 Our open source [relayer](https://github.com/zkemail/email-wallet/tree/main/packages/relayer) allows anyone to self-host or cloud-host with the ability to:
 1) Use our Dockerimage to immediately deploy any ZK proof to a rapid, autoscaled, 64 core proving instance to do proofs in the cloud.
 Note that privacy will be leaked to AWS in this case, so the only usecase is succinctness.
 2) Interface with the ZK proving protocol via sending emails, via built-in SMTP and IMAP servers that can authenticate with any gmail account